-Professors BUTTE, SARCHETT, SIMONS; Artists in Residence HASKELL, NELSON
+Professors BUTTE, SARCHETT, SIMONS; Assistant Professors HASKELL, NELSON

 THE MINOR (6 UNITS):

-- One additional unit in filmmaking: 312 Advanced Filmmaking, 218 Topics in Filmmaking, 284 Beginning Screenwriting, or 318 Advanced Topics in Filmmaking.
+- One additional unit in filmmaking: FS312: Advanced Filmmaking or FS218: Topics in Filmmaking or FS284: Beginning Screenwriting or FS318: Advanced Topics in Filmmaking.

-Any two additional film studies units, not to include more than one unit of independent study.
-(Two half-block courses equal one unit.)
+- Any two additional film studies units, not to include more than one unit on non-narrative film/video, or of independent study.

 Film Studies Courses

 Detailed examination of some specific aspect of film: a genre (the Western, Film Noir, the slapstick comedy, the documentary); the work of an individual director; the films of a particular country, etc.

 Also listed as Comparative Literature 200 and Comparative Literature 351 and English 280 and English 326 and Feminist & Gender Studies 206 and Film and New Media Studies 303 and Film and New Media Studies 304 and Italian 320 and Russian & Eurasian Studies 200.